 Wearing contact lenses can seem like a great way alternative to glasses, particularly in summer, when you might be traveling and more prone to losing your eyewear.

-While contact lenses can be the perfect solution for some people, you must take them out before you go swimming if you want to avoid eye infections and damage.
+While contact lenses can be the perfect solution for some people, you must take them out before swimming if you want to avoid eye infections and damage.

 If you wear disposable contact lenses, then slip a few extra pairs into your bag so that you always have some with you just in case.